Felioh/MoldableJobScheduling/README.md

 # TODO
+- Algorithm.solve in French an Felix is not functional

 - ConvolutionElement.add() hinzufügen. (the objects are not reued, so they can be altered.)
 - ConvolutionList -> either linkedList?
 HashMap?

 - Decision, if a feasible schedule exists.  -> Knapsack result with work < md - W_s

+# Ausarbeitung
+- package: amsthm -> für Lemma
+- Related work section -> State of the Art angeben